 Inspired by the AC72s catamarans used in the 34th America’s Cup that fly above, rather than through, the water, the GC32 was fitted with its Mk2 foils in the spring of 2014.
 This transformed the GC32 into a fully flying foiling catamaran.

 While the GC32 shares many similarities with the foiling America’s Cup catamarans, free from AC rule constraints it is a ‘better foiler’.
 The foil package and boat set up enables it to be sailed not just elite athletes but by sailors of varying experience, enabling amateur sailors and owners to experience the very latest technology in high performance yacht racing.

 Being a one design enables the GC32 to be substantially cheaper than an America’s Cup catamaran.
 While in many ways it resembles a scaled-down version, the GC32 is very much easier to sail and to run because:

 Today there are GC32s regularly sailing in Europe, North America and Australiasia.
 Boats compete on the GC32 Racing Tour, which in 2019 will comprise a series of five events in southern Europe and Oman, each event lasting four days with a practice race day beforehand.
 Until 2018 GC32s also competed in the Extreme Sailing Series but following its demise the two fleets consolidated on the GC32 Racing Tour for 2019.

-On the GC32 Racing Tour, the GC32 gets to compete on coastal America’s Cup-style courses.
-These have reaching or upwind starts (if conditions are light or heavy).
-Races are short, but the courses long enough for the foiling catamarans to show their full speed potential.
-The circuit is designed to provide the ‘best foiling experience’ with a choice of venues aimed at providing optimum conditions to go foiling and top racing for all competitors as a result.
+The GC32s typically compete on America’s Cup-style courses with reaching or upwind starts (if conditions are light or heavy).
+Races are short, but the courses long enough for the foiling catamarans to reach their full speed potential.
+The GC32 Racing Tour is designed to provide the ‘best foiling experience’ with a choice of venues aimed at providing optimum conditions to go foiling and top racing for all competitors as a result.

 Length (overall): 12.00m